Banata

 Send magic link30 requests per minute (per IP)

-If a user exceeds the rate limit, a RateLimitError (429) is returned.
+If a user exceeds the rate limit, a RateLimitError (HTTP 429) is returned.
+You should handle this in your UI and let the user know to wait before trying again.

 Troubleshooting